flydevilz/automate_zoom_attendance/README.md

-# automate_zoom_presence
+# Description
-Kode python untuk mengautomasi presensi student via ZOOM by email dan nama.
+Python code to automate student attendance via ZOOM by email and name.